Environment: How to Improve Indoor Air Quality

 - Be sure to have HVAC ducts cleaned on a regular basis.

 - Use hepa filters for the cold air return with your HVAC system.
+Consult HVAC repair services for additional guidance.
+Learn More here about a locally-based HVAC service.

 - If you live in an area that often has poor outdoor air quality like Los Angeles, make sure to check the Air Quality Index (AQI) outside before opening windows and doors.